khval/BetterFakeMode/README.md

 For the users, I put in some work to make sure does not  crash too badly, but don’t expect it to work on anything else then the tests provided.

+# Priority

+Priority
+1st

+Because this is an Ad Hoc development project, first thing is to find out if this is doable?
+So, first order of business is quickly proto type something, that shows if we are able open some screens, if get windows working etc, if I can get windows to behave correct, and I can get normally draw commands to work. then 2en phase can start.

+2en

+When we can see if this project might work, the work on updating the code, so that it displays correct. remove any graphic glitches, and problems, user input, events.
+Etc.

+3rd

+Updated the engine: focus now shifts to making it display in full screen mode, fix the aspect ratio, preferences, and so on.